Start Your LLC Online With Nolo Today

 Packages from $49 (plus state filing fees)

-Starting and running an LLC costs money.
+Starting and running a limited liability company (LLC) costs money.
 How much depends on where you form the LLC, and whether you do the work yourself or hire an attorney to help you.

 State LLC Formation Costs

-To legally establish your LLC, you must file a document usually called articles of organization (sometimes called "certificate of formation" or "certificate of organization") with your state's business filing office.
-In most states, this is the Secretary of State, and the fee to file articles of organization is usually $50 to $100, although in Alaska it's $250.
+To legally establish your LLC, you must file articles of organization (sometimes called "certificate of formation" or "certificate of organization") with your state's business filing office.
+In most states, your state's filing office is the secretary of state.
+The fee to file articles of organization is usually $50 to $200, although, in Massachusetts, the filing fee is $500.

 State LLC Filing Fees Ongoing LLC Fees